Schlegelo/csportfolio/README.md

     //}
   }
   ```
-<p>   I wouldn't say any of my code was particularily tough, but I dedcided to pick this snippet as I actually had to use math to solve my problem.
+   I wouldn't say any of my code was particularily tough, but I dedcided to pick this snippet as I actually had to use math to solve my problem.
 My issue was I wanted my bacteria to move directly to the mouse and maintain a constant velocity.
 Since the mouse and bacteria form a right triangle due to the x and y and I used the difference in the x and y to find the angle of the triangle.
-Then I used the angle and and the Hypothenuse (which was set as my desired speed) to find the necessary movement in the x and y to achieve the desired magnitude and direction </p>
+Then I used the angle and and the Hypothenuse (which was set as my desired speed) to find the necessary movement in the x and y to achieve the desired magnitude and direction